-We are excited to share all of the course opportunities available at Melrose-Mindoro High School in the 2024-2025 school year.
+We are excited to share all of the course opportunities available at Melrose-Mindoro High School.
 We are committed to providing our students with high quality classes that help prepare them for the variety of careers our students will go on to pursue.
 With a wide range of Career and Technical Education course offerings, college preparatory courses, and opportunities to earn college credits while in high school, we are confident Melrose-Mindoro High School will prepare students for success!